BryceMcGee/hello-world/README.md

 17. install the exercism CLI
 18. configure the exercism CLI to use your `~/projects/exercism` as your "workspace"
 19. download the first exercism exercise, and commit it

+Making changes to test github in VS Code